 'Schloss and Park Sanssouci, Potsdam.'

-The terraced garden is the heart of the much larger, 290 ha Sanssouci Park, that itself is just the centerpiece of a whole chain of parks, gardens and palaces.
+Schoolgirls in the terraced vineyard garden of the baroque Sanssouci palace, french for free of worries.
+This garden is the heart of the much larger, 290 ha Sanssouci Park, that itself is just the centerpiece of a whole chain of parks, gardens and palaces.
 Friedrich der Große (Frederick the Great) and generations of Prussian kings after him had these parks constructed along the banks of the Havel, a river that widens into an idyllic lake every few kilometers.
-It has become a UNESCO World Heritage site.
+The park landscape starts at Werder and reaches, via Potsdam, deep into Berlin.
+In the past the Glienicker Bridge, famous for its exchange of spies, divided this area.
+Since the German unification you can enjoy it as a whole and it has become a UNESCO World Heritage site.
 Photo Paul Smit.